What Does a Sports Marketer Do? 4 Skills You’ll Need

 Initiative and Leadership Ability

-Lauren Hindman, Director of Marketing for the Texas Stars of the National Hockey League, said in an interview that – even for entry-level candidates – she’s looking specifically for signs that individuals can, “take leadership of a project or take charge of a situation if the need arises.”
+Lauren Hindman, Director of Marketing for the Texas Stars of the American Hockey League, said in an interview that – even for entry-level candidates – she’s looking specifically for signs that individuals can, “take leadership of a project or take charge of a situation if the need arises.”
 Problem-solving skills, she says, are an especially valuable skill to have, as sport can be incredibly fast-paced.
 On game night, something can go suddenly wrong without warning that demands a deft, careful response from a member of the marketing team.
 Being able to step up, step in, and present a solution can mean the difference between an event that ends well and one that ends with fans leaving unsatisfied.

 Learning to write and communicate effectively is useful in so many dimensions of sport marketing.
 Almost every one of the tasks listed above requires some kind of writing, which makes it fundamental to the challenge of helping to create and spread an organization’s voice.
 And there’s more to it than just the creative component.
 Directions to an event have to be specific and clear, along with any other necessary logistical communications between attendees and an organization.
 Effective internal communications are critical, too, as any good leader in sports marketing needs the ability to establish expectations and clearly set out a workable plan.